arturbaccarin/effective-go-summary/faq/faq.md

 Moreover, **_the language does not make any guarantees as to whether pointers to two different zero-size variables will compare equal or not.
 Such comparisons may even return true at one point in the program and then return false at a different point_**, depending on exactly how the program is compiled and executed.

 A separate issue with zero-size types is that a pointer to a zero-size struct field must not overlap with a pointer to a different object in memory.
 That could cause confusion in the garbage collector.
 This means that if the last field in a struct is zero-size, the struct will be padded to ensure that a pointer to the last field does not overlap with memory that immediately follows the struct.

+## Why does Go not have variant types?

+Variant types, also known as algebraic types, provide a way to specify that a value might take one of a set of other types, but only those types.
+A common example in systems programming would specify that an error is, say, a network error, a security error or an application error and allow the caller to discriminate the source of the problem by examining the type of the error.
+Another example is a syntax tree in which each node can be a different type: declaration, statement, assignment and so on.

+We considered adding variant types to Go, but after discussion decided to leave them out because they overlap in confusing ways with interfaces.
+What would happen if the elements of a variant type were themselves interfaces?

+Also, some of what variant types address is already covered by the language.
+The error example is easy to express using an interface value to hold the error and a type switch to discriminate cases.
+The syntax tree example is also doable, although not as elegantly.

+## Why don’t maps allow slices as keys?

+Map lookup requires an equality operator, which slices do not implement.
+They don’t implement equality because equality is not well defined on such types; there are multiple considerations involving shallow vs. deep comparison, pointer vs. value comparison, how to deal with recursive types, and so on.
+We may revisit this issue—and implementing equality for slices will not invalidate any existing programs—but without a clear idea of what equality of slices should mean, it was simpler to leave it out for now.

+Equality is defined for structs and arrays, so they can be used as map keys.

+## How are libraries documented?

+For access to documentation from the command line, the go tool has a doc subcommand that provides a textual interface to the documentation for declarations, files, packages and so on.

+The global package discovery page pkg.go.dev/pkg/. runs a server that extracts package documentation from Go source code anywhere on the web and serves it as HTML with links to the declarations and related elements.
+It is the easiest way to learn about existing Go libraries.

+## Is there a Go programming style guide?